FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

     let path = PathBuf::from("db.sqlite");
     //Open the file or print a failure message let file = File::open(path).expect("Unable to open db file");
-    //creat a reader with an internal buffer of 100 bytes in length that is pointing to our file let mut reader = BufReader::with_capacity(100, file);
+    //creat a reader with an internal buffer of 100 bytes in length that for our file let mut reader = BufReader::with_capacity(100, file);
     //fill the internal buffer with the first 100 bytes in our file
     //or print a failure message